H2020-IPM-Decisions/WeatherData/README.md

-# WeatherData
+# ipmd_weatherdata
-This is a module that can be used for Python scripts and applications working with weather data in the IPM Decisions format
+This is a module that can be used for Python scripts and applications working with weather data in the [IPM Decisions format](https://github.com/H2020-IPM-Decisions/WeatherService/blob/develop/docs/weather_service.md)

 ## How to install this package
 To install the latest stable version, use this command